Welcome to the Hamilton Astronomical Society (HAS)!

 New Year Barbecue

-We begin the year with a social gathering on the first Society night of the year in February (the second Monday of February).
+We begin the year with a social gathering in February.
 We meet at 6:30 pm on this evening, sometimes earlier.
 The Society provides food (meat, bread rolls, salads), while members bring their own drinks (no alcohol).
+The date is advertised closer to the time.

 Observing